United Way Helps Americans Achieve Financial Stability

 When people are able to find decent jobs, provide for their families and save for the future, they and their children are more likely to enjoy healthy lives and succeed in school.
 Everyone benefits, because financially stable individuals and families lead to a more competitive workforce and a stronger community.

 United Way's volunteer experts, working with partners from all sectors of society, connect people to the resources they need to get on more solid financial ground.
 From financial wellness classes in the workplace and in community centers to career training and job-search assistance, credit counseling and free tax preparation assistance, we’re helping people to earn more and save more.

 Tri-City Area United Way is committed to Financial Literacy for our residents.
 Our focus areas:

-- Tri-City Area United Way is sponsoring a VITA (Volunteer Income Tax Assistance) site at Northeast Wisconsin Technical College.
+- Tri-City Area United Way is sponsoring a VITA (Volunteer Income Tax Assistance) program.
 College students volunteer their time to assist area residents with tax returns as part of their accounting program.
 Additionally, during the time the taxes are completed, we provide budgeting, savings, and other financial information for clients to help them become better consumers.